 - Adjunct Professor, "Consumer Bankruptcy: Legal Theory and Practice," University of Maryland Francis King Carey School of Law, Spring Semester, 2023

-- Teaching a five-credit clinical course, supervising student attorneys representing pro bono bankruptcy clients referred by the Maryland Volunteer Lawyer Services in organization in Chapters 7 and 13 cases
+- Teaching a five-credit clinical course, supervising student attorneys representing pro bono bankruptcy clients referred by the Maryland Volunteer Lawyer Services in organization in Chapter 7 cases

 - Maryland State Bar Association, Business Law & Consumer Bankruptcy Sections